 3. I have realised that I’m not as exotic as (I) once perceived.
 It turns out that I like the routine I’ve establish at home over the last two years.
 I like knowing what to expect each day, what is manageable and achievable within a particular time frame and I like to know where I’m going.
 Again on the parenting – everything is done in sections based around the sleep of my child, which at home, is predictable and user friendly.
 I don’t actually like being caught out with a screaming, tired toddler, too far from home and with no croissants in sight, but having had to go to lengths to get him to the nearest park.
 Have I lost my ability to remain organised?
 Hmmm.

-And as things start to settle, I begin to breathe normally again.
+As things start to settle, I begin to breathe normally again.
 Each day Arlo sleeps and eats a bit more consistently, and other little routines are re-established, which help to stabilise a somewhat unstable way of living.
-There seems to be a pattern; the start of a sojourn in one location is always tumultuous, but come day 6 or 7 the storm eases and things don’t seem that bad.
+There seems to be a pattern; the start of a sojourn in one location is always tumultuous, but come day six or seven the storm eases and things don’t seem that bad.
 I hope that doesn’t sound ungrateful, it’s just that our lives are SO different now to what they were a few weeks ago and this adjustment period has been more difficult than anticipated.